Hello Community Partners!

-- Post one of our Drive Safe Valentine social media graphics daily from February 8-14, 2022 on your social media channels (7 posts total).
+- Post one of our Drive Safe Valentine social media graphics daily the week of Valentine’s Day on your social media channels (7 posts total).
 Click here to download the graphics.

 - Tag us on Facebook (@impactteendrivers), Instagram (@impactdrivers), and Twitter (@impactdrivers).
 Use the hashtags #DriveSafeValentine #SpeakUp4Safety